rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 will give us the particular random number generator that we’re going to use: one that is local to the current thread of execution and seeded by the operating system.
 Then we call the `gen_range` method on the random number generator.
 This method is defined by the `Rng` trait that we brought into scope with the `use rand::Rng` statement.
 The `gen_range` method takes a range expression as an argument and generates a random number in the range.
-A range expression takes the form start`..`end.
+The kind of range expression we’re using here takes the form `start..end`.
 It’s inclusive on the lower bound but exclusive on the upper bound, so we need to specify `1..101` to request a number between 1 and 100.
 Alternatively, we could pass the range `1..=100`, which is equivalent.

 > Note: You won’t just know which traits to use and which methods and functions
 > to call from a crate.
 Instructions for using a crate are in each crate’s